Laurits Regner Tuxen

 Tuxen became a popular portrait painter and travelled a lot due to commissions from the royal courts of Europe.
 Among others, Tuxen painted large group portraits of the families of the Danish king, Queen Victoria and the Russian Tsar.

 Tuxen was married to Ursule de Baisieux from Belgium, with whom he had two daughters, Yvonne and Ninna.
 When his wife died in 1899, he went on to marry Frederikke Treschow from Norway in 1901 and the family settled in Copenhagen.

-That same year, the Tuxen family bought Madam Bendsen’s cottage in Skagen – the house where the Krøyer couple previously had lived – and they turned it into a summer residence.
-From then on, Tuxen was mostly interested in portraying things concerning his family life: The people around him, the nature of Skagen, the sea and the flowers of his garden.
+That same year, the Tuxen family bought Madam Bendsen’s cottage in Skagen – a house where both the Johansen and Krøyer families had previously resided – and the Tuxens converted the cottage into a summer villa, Villa Dagminne.
+From then on, Tuxen was mostly interested in painting his family life and the people around him, the nature of Skagen, the sea, and the flowers in his garden.

-Tuxen was among the founders of Skagens Museum.
+Tuxen was among the founders of Skagens Museum in 1908.